IIITLucknowSWEngg/CSITTeam007/Assignment1/URD.md

 ---

 ## **5. Conclusion**
-This document defines the user requirements for the Zomato clone application.
+This document defines the user requirements for the Zomato application.
 It serves as a guide for the development team to ensure that the final product meets the needs of the end-users and aligns with the project’s goals.